 From copywriting to editing, there’s plenty of rewarding opportunities for writers seeking to use their skills and talents for in-house positions.
 Simply scroll down and click on a job that interests you, to learn more, or find the answers for all your burning questions about becoming a writer in the FAQs below.

-- Media Interns, Sydney
+- Shopping writer, Sydney

 Freelancers and writers worldwide will also love our list of Online Jobs, which require only an internet connection to get going.